devennn/devennn.github.io/about.md

 - To write about something that I found interesting.
 - Well, wise men said, "to understand something, summarize it".
 So, I write to summarize.

-### Currently Learning
-- LSTM for sentiment Analysis
+### Current learning Goals
-- Generate images using GAN
+- LSTM, GAN using Kerass
-- Train model with less memory
+- Building Deep learning Models with tensorflow

 ### More Information